VrushabhDamle/sky130CircuitDesignWorkshop/README.md

     - Vt is the threshold voltage
     - Vdd is the supply voltage

-- In clock inverter sizes of PMOS and NMOS should be exactly the same

-- We experimented with the sizes of the PMOS and came up with the following conclusions
+- We experimented with the sizes of the PMOS with respect to the sizes of NMOS and came up with the following conclusions

 |(Wp/Lp)|x.(Wn/Ln)|Rise Delay|Fall Delay|Vm   |
 |---    |---      |---       |---       |---  |